Intellihackz/injective-vault-evm/TUTORIAL-frontend.md

 ### Adding the CSS

 Our app needs styling to look good.
-Rather than typing out hundreds of lines of CSS, you can copy the complete stylesheet from the repository.
+Copy the complete stylesheet from the repository.

 **Copy the CSS from the repository:**